21 Irresistible Traditional Dishes in New Zealand to Try Now

 New Zealand Artisan Cheese

-13. Kumara (Sweet Potato)
+19. Kumara (Sweet Potato)

 Kumara, or sweet potato, is a staple in New Zealand cooking.
 This versatile root vegetable can be roasted, mashed, or used in soups and stews.
-Its natural sweetness and creamy texture make it a popular choice in both savoury and sweet dishes.
+Its natural sweetness and creamy texture make it a popular choice in savory and sweet dishes.
 Kumara is often featured in traditional Māori recipes and is a critical ingredient in many contemporary New Zealand meals.

 Kumara (Sweet Potato) - New Zealand Traditional Dishes